 TEA works to add to and maintain the information contained on this website to educate those with Erythromelalgia symptoms, and their doctors, family, and friends.

 TEA’s A Patient’s Guide to Erythromelalgia was created and published for the first time in Spring 2016.
 This guide is a comprehensive description of many aspects of the disease, from symptoms and diagnosis to treatment and daily coping tips.
-It is a unique tool that those with EM (and their families and health care providers) should have at their fingertips as they strive to better live with EM.
+It is a unique tool that those with EM (and their families and health care providers) should have at their fingertips as they strive to improve their lives in regard to EM.

 TEA has compiled a list of answers to frequently asked questions regarding EM.
 The information contained within the FAQs is intended for generalized and educational information only.